Royal Tunbridge Wells pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Royal Tunbridge Wells?

-On 25 June 2026, Grass is the dominant pollen source in Royal Tunbridge Wells. willow, alder, birch, hazel, and cypress are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Royal Tunbridge Wells. hazel, cypress, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Royal Tunbridge Wells?